kanielrkirby/nix/README.md

 sh <(curl -L https://nixos.org/nix/install)
 ```

 Ensure that you have [enabled Nix Flakes](https://nixos.wiki/wiki/Flakes).
+To enable it for just the following commands, just pass in `--experimental-features 'nix-command flakes'` with the rest of the command.

 ### How to Use